corpbob/OpenShiftHowToGuides/Howto_install_ssl_cert_to_your_openshift_from_letsencrypt.md

-# How to install SSL certificates from Letsencrypt to your OpenShift Router
+# How to install Wildcard SSL certificates from Letsencrypt to your OpenShift Router

 ## Assumptions
 - You are using Openshift on Centos 7